rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 *  `(<|>)` combines 2 computations returning the first successful result.
 I like to think about it as _right-catch semantics_.

 As we know, `MonadPlus` provides a similar semantics for monads.  `Alternative` and `MonadPlus` are most commonly used with parsers.
 You are likely to use it with _aeson_, _parsec_ / _megaparsec_, _attoparsec_, etc.
-I this post the focus is `Alternative` and the examples use _attoparsec_.
+In this post the focus is the `Alternative` and the examples use _attoparsec_.

 _Pessimist, First Look_: